pmvieira93/pmvieira93/README.md

 ## 🧑‍💻<b> About Me</b>

-🔭 I’m currently working Five9 as Senior Software Engineer.
+🔭 I’m currently working at Five9 as Senior Software Engineer.

 🗓️ As a Senior Software Engineer, I can take on any task from the backlog, assist the Manager in managing the Backlog Items and the Sprint itself.
 I actively support and help the team to complete their tasks.